Tuesday, 31 December 2013

 One hundred years ago today, on 5th March 1913, the Anglican monks of Caldey Island, off the coast of Pembrokeshire in Wales, were received into the Catholic Church.
 I have gathered the following details about that happy occasion.
 First, from the blog of Farnborough Abbey in Hampshire:

-The community began in the Anglican Church, but converted to the Catholic Church, while living on Caldey Island, near Tenby, Wales, on 5th March 1913—one hundred years ago.
+The community began in the Anglican Church, but converted to the Catholic Church, while living on Caldey Island, near Tenby, Wales, on 5th March 1913—one hundred years ago.- and this:

 Picture of Caldey Island from visitpembrokeshire.com, via Google Images